StinkyDubeau/hogs-api/API Documentation.md

 ### Example response

-A `score_id` is automatically assigned to the score and returned in the repsonse.
+An `_id` is automatically assigned to the score and returned in the response.
 This allows a single user to have many scores for the same level without them overwriting eachother.

 ```
     {
         "status": "200",
         "_id": "12302",
-        "message": "Submitted a new score!"
+        "message": "Submitted a new score."
     }
 ```